-Benefits description You pay After the calendar year deductible Accidental injury/Medical emergency If you receive outpatient care for your accidental injury or medical emergency in a hospital emergency room or urgent care center, we cover: Network: \$50 copayment per occurrence (if admitted to the hospital, copayment is waived) Non-surgical physician services and supplies Non-Network: \$50 copayment per occurrence Related outpatient hospital services and any difference between our allowance and the billed amount (if admitted to the hospital, Observation room (under 24 hours) copayment is waived) Surgery and related services , Note: We pay Inpatient hospital benefits if you are admitted.
-Note: Repair of sound natural teeth due to an accidental injury is covered under this benefit.
-The services and supplies must be provided within one year of the accident and the patient must be a member of the Plan at the time the services were rendered.
-Masticating (chewing) incidents are not considered to be accidental injuries.
+Panafits description Vou nev Benefits description Note: The calendar year deductible applies to all benefi You pay accidental injury/medical emergency Consumer Option If you receive outpatient care for your accidental injury or medical emergency in a hospital emergency room or urgent care center, we cover: Non-surgical physician services and supplies Related outpatient hospital services Observation room (under 24 hours) Surgery and related services Note: We pay inpatient hospital benefits and waive the copayment if you are admitted.
 Note: If the stay is greater than 24 hours, you need to precertify the admission.
-See Inpatient hospital , Section 5(c).
-Non-surgical physician services provided in a doctor's office for your accidental Network: \$15 copayment per visit injury or medical emergency.
-Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount
+See Section 5(c), Inpatient hospital .
+Network: \$50 copayment per occurrence Non-Network: \$50 copayment per occurrence and any difference between our allowance and the billed amount Non-surgical physician services provided in a doctor's office for your accidental injury or medical emergency Network: \$15 copayment per visit Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount

-Ambulance You pay After the calendar year deductible Local professional ambulance service when medically appropriate to the first hospital where treated and from that hospital to the next nearest hospital or medical facility if necessary treatment is not available at the first hospital.
-Services must be related to: Network: Nothing Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount an accidental injury or medical emergency,a covered inpatient hospitalization, a direct transfer from a covered inpatient hospitalization to a covered skilled nursing facility confinement, or covered hospice care.
-Air ambulance to the nearest hospital where treatment is available and only if there is no emergency ground transportation available or suitable and the patient's condition requires immediate evacuation.
+Benefits description You pay Ambulance Consumer Option Local professional ambulance service when medically appropriate to the first hospital where treated and from that hospital to the next nearest hospital or medical Network: Nothing facility if necessary treatment is not available at the first hospital.
+Services must be related to: Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount an accidental injury or medical emergency and the offied amount a covered inpatient hospitalization a direct transfer from a covered inpatient hospitalization to a covered skilled nursing facility confinement, or • covered hospice care Air ambulance to the nearest hospital where treatment is available and only if there is no emergency ground transportation available or suitable and the patient's condition requires immediate evacuation.
 Note: Benefits for air or ground ambulance transportation that is not to the nearest hospital where appropriate treatment is available will be prorated based on mileage to the nearest hospital where appropriate treatment is available.
-Not covered: All charges • Transportation to other than a hospital, skilled nursing facility, hospice or urgent care medical facility Transportation to or from services including but not limited to physician appointments, dialysis, or diagnostic tests, except as part of covered inpatient hospital care • Expenses for ambulance services when the patient is not actually transported
+Not covered: All charges • Transportation to other than a hospital, hospice, skilled nursing facility or urgent care medical facility Transportation to or from services including but not limited to physician appointments, dialysis, or diagnostic tests, except as part of covered inpatient hospital care • Expenses for ambulance services when the patient is not actually transported

 Section 5(e).
-Mental health and substance misuse disorder benefits
+Mental Health and Substance Use Disorder Benefits